gilligan/gilligan.github.io/_posts/2018-12-30-post-christmas-advent-pt1.md

 ### Day 1 / Part 2

-The second part of the challenge is about finding the first value that occurs twice when continuously adding up values from the input stream (starting over from the beginning of the list if we reach the end before finding the first repeated value):
+The second part of the challenge is about finding the first value that occurs twice when continuously adding up values from the input stream.
+If we reach the end of the input before finding a repetition we have to wrap around and continue from the start of the list:

 ```
-<sequence> → <steps> -> <result>
+<input>            → <steps>                             → <result>

 +1, -1             → [0 , 1, 0]                          → 0
 +3, +3, +4, -2, -4 → [0, 3, 6, 10, 8, 4, 7, 10]          → 10